MA in Global Environmental Policy

 All applicants must submit two letters of reference evaluating undergraduate academic performance and suitability for graduate study in international affairs, at least one of which should be from an academic source.
 A resume should be included in the application.
 Applicants must submit transcripts from all institutions attended.
 Cultural factors are considered in evaluating transcripts and examination results.

-- Capstone experience: demonstration of critical thinking, research and writing skills through the completion of a master's thesis (original research project intended for students planning to pursue doctoral work), a substantial research paper (research or policy paper: scope and topic vary by program), or a practicum.
+- Capstone experience: demonstration of critical thinking, research and writing skills through completion of a master's thesis, substantial research paper requirement, or practicum.
 All courses taken to fulfill this requirement must be passed with a grade of B or better.

 - Substantial research paper requirement: 3 credit hours